igorrKurr/redux-replicate/README.md

 * Automatically initialize state from some data source, synchronously or asynchronously.

+* Give the server full authority over the initial state and/or allow the client to override the initial state with their own values.

 * Instantly add real-time functionality to keep clients in sync with each other.

 * Instantly add or remove any number of data sources (databases, API, sockets, etc.).